selimanac/defold-random/README.md

 This extension allow you to generate random numbers using minimal [C implementation of PCG](http://www.pcg-random.org/using-pcg-c-basic.html).

 It uses [entropy](https://github.com/imneme/pcg-c/blob/master/extras/entropy.c) seed internally with fallback to time based seed.
-You can switch to Time based seed and remove the entropy by uncommenting/commenting a few lines on source code, but I don't think it is necessary.
+You can switch to Time based seed and remove the entropy by uncommenting/commenting a few lines on the source code, but I don't think it is necessary.

 ## Installation
 You can use PCG Random in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: